Why I am writing this

-Fertility patients don't convert on the first click.
+Fertility patients do not convert on the first click.
 They research clinics for weeks or months.
-They click multiple ads, read success stories, compare pricing, and eventually reach out — often through WhatsApp for a discreet, private first conversation.
+They click multiple ads, read success stories, compare pricing, and eventually reach out, often through WhatsApp for a discreet, private first conversation.

 The gap between first click and first enquiry can be weeks.
 The gap between first enquiry and booked treatment can be months.
-Standard tracking loses the thread long before the patient commits.
+Standard conversion tracking loses the thread long before the patient commits, which means Google Ads has no idea which campaigns are actually generating treatments.

 Why WhatsApp dominates fertility enquiries